¶¶Òõ¶ÌÊÓÆµ

 2027

-¶¶Òõ¶ÌÊÓÆµ relaunches Mining Engineering.
+¶¶Òõ¶ÌÊÓÆµ relaunches the Mining Engineering program.

 We are the Miners, not just in name, but in purpose.